drexleral/scavenger-main/index.md

 ### Mission
 Upon observation on these pages, there is a pattern "password is ____________" found, but the blank is always been a mystery.

-Detectives, find the missing password per web pages and email those password @ xyverous@gmail.com
+Detectives, find the missing passwords per web page and email those passwords @ xyverous@gmail.com

 You only have until 3pm of 25 March 2022 (GMT+8).